Guildford Renewable Energy Mapping Study

 A note on heat mapping

 Heat mapping is a process of using available datasets to make accurate estimates of heat demand from buildings within a given area, and presenting these visually on a map.
 The map can then be used to find areas of high heat demand which may be suitable for district heating, where one heat source is used to provide heat to a network of more than one property or building.
-This can be more efficient than each property having its own heating system, because heat generation is more efficient at larger scales and may sometimes be combined with electricity generation in the form of a Combined Heat and Power (CHP) system.
+This can be more efficient than each property having its own heating system, because heat generation can be more efficient at larger scales and may sometimes be combined with electricity generation in the form of a Combined Heat and Power (CHP) system.